-Environment variable Purpose CONTRAST_APPLICATION_NAME Specify the application name reported to Contrast.
+Environment variable Purpose Lifvii Offinerit variable i uipose CONTRAST_APPLICATION_NAME Specify the application name reported to Contrast.
 CONTRAST_APPLICATION_GROUP Specify the access group for this application.
-(You must have already created access groups (page 348).)
+(You must have already created access groups (page 385).)
 CONTRAST_APPLICATION_SESSION_METADATA Provide metadata which is used to create a new session ID in the Contrast web interface.
 Vulnerabilities discovered by the agent are associated with this new session.
 CONTRAST_SERVER_NAME Specify the server name reported to Contrast.